 2018 has seen progress in a wide range of areas, including research, industry collaboration, standards development, knowledge transfer and thought leadership.
-One key highlight has been the significant improvements that have been made to our test and research facilities - this work includes the on-going construction of the new Advanced Multiphase Facility (AMF), which will revolutionise the test capabilities on offer, when it is completed in 2019.
+One key highlight has been the significant improvements that have been made to NEL’s test and research facilities - this work includes the on-going construction of the new Advanced Multiphase Facility (AMF), which will revolutionise the test capabilities that NEL can offer, when it is completed in 2019.

 A major focus for 2018 has been the importance of testing meters at field conditions.
 For example, research, testing and knowledge transfer work have both focused on the impact of pressure effects on Coriolis meters and the importance of taking these effects into account during testing and calibration.